unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/04_wrappers/01_overview.md

 The **SQL Wrapper** Entity Store lets you wrap an SQL database to APISpark in the form of structured entities.
 You are then free to expose these entities via web APIs.

-For more information jump to our [Expose an Address Book SQL database via a web API](technical-resources/apispark/tutorials/api-for-publishers/turn-spreadsheet-to-api "Expose an Address Book SQL database via a web API") tutorial.
+For more information jump to our [Expose an SQL database via a web API](technical-resources/apispark/tutorials/api-for-publishers/expose-sql-via-api "Expose an SQL database via a web API") tutorial.

 ## Parse Wrapper